 South America has so much beauty and wild nature...and nothing compares to its waterfalls.
 Whether it is a series of steps with water sprayed in attractive patterns or the dramatic force in large waterfalls with a significant volume pouring over the edge, South America has stunning examples of both.
 If you're heading to South America, be sure to visit these waterfalls.

-Probably the most famous of all of the waterfalls in South America, and certainly the most visited.
-Iguazu Falls lie on the border between Argentina and Brazil, and can actually be enjoyed from both countries.
+Probably the most famous all the waterfalls in South America, and certainly the most visited.
+Iguazu Falls rests between Argentina and Brazil and can be enjoyed from both countries.

 These falls are distributed over a cliff edge that runs for over a mile and a half, with around half of this actually having water flowing over it, and the plume of water rising into the air can be seen from some distance away.